EnglishZorrito, the one and only!

 TL;DR

 The kWh price has two parts: a regulated component (grid charges, system charges, taxes) that everyone pays the same, and a commercial component that depends on your tariff.
-The commercial component is either PVPC (changes every hour, indexed to the wholesale market) or free market (fixed, or indexed with a retailer margin).
-The live block at the top of this page pulls today's official PVPC curve straight from REE.
+The commercial component is either PVPC (regulated, changes hourly with a futures-based smoothing since the 2024 reform) or free market (fixed, or indexed with a retailer margin).
+Current reference ranges and where to check official data below.

 How the kWh price is built